smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: A 35-foot tree is unusual in Broadway East and average for Roland Park

-"This \[35-foot Callery pear tree in front of Mary Boyd’s rowhouse on East Lanvale Street in Broadway East is\] exemplary for Broadway East, average in Roland Park..."
+“This \[35-foot Callery pear tree in front of Mary Boyd’s rowhouse on East Lanvale Street in Broadway East is\] exemplary for Broadway East, average in Roland Park…”

 #### Explanation

-Roland Park has a high percentage of trees 35 feet tall and taller; Broadway East has a low percentage.
+Roland Park has a high percentage of trees 35 feet tall and taller;
+Broadway East has a low percentage.
 The average height of trees in Roland Park is about 31 feet.
-In Broadway East, it's about 6 feet.
+In Broadway East, it’s about 6 feet.

 #### Supporting Code